LAPD captain's allegiances probed in tipoff to CBS exec - KESQ

 Palka’s LinkedIn profile said he was incident commander at the Academy Awards and “numerous high profile events related to the entertainment industry.”

-The Los Angeles County district attorney declined to file criminal charges against Moonves in 2018, saying the statute of limitations had expired.
+The Los Angeles County district attorney declined to file criminal charges against Moonves in 2018, saying the statute of limitations from Golden-Gottlieb’s allegations had expired.

 Moonves acknowledged having relations with three of his accusers, but said they were consensual.
 He denied attacking anyone, saying in a statement at the time that “Untrue allegations from decades ago are now being made against me.”